A plan we can all agree on

 Semifinal assignments:

-Move all portal entries, signings, and binding agreements to a single 30‑day window that opens the first Monday after the championship game.
+Move all portal entries, signings, and binding agreements to a single 30-day window that opens the first Monday after the championship game.
+Let teams focus on winning first and roster-building second.